Teaching guidelines +/- 15 minutes

 ... tafel heeft de vorm van een rechthoek.

-(The table has the shape of a rectangle.)
+(The board has the shape of a rectangle.)